programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 2. Click on the green "New pull request" button on the page's upper-right.

-{% include figure.html filename="groupblogging-PR-new.png" caption="Screenshot of the \"New pull request\" button" %}
+{% include figure.html filename="groupblogging-PR-new.png" caption="Screenshot of the 'New pull request' button" %}

 You're now on the "comparing changes" page, where you can tell GitHub you want to look at the differences between the code in your branch and the code running the website.